 There’s nothing more annoying than getting into a swelting hot car on a sunny day.
 It can affect how you drive and make for an altogether uncomfortable experience.
 If you can, you should try to park in the shade of a tree or in a garage overnight.
 If not you can allow a few minutes before you set off for your air-con to kick in or open your windows.

-5. Don’t let hayfever affect your driving
+5. Don’t let hayfever affect your driving.

 Hayfever can cause symptoms such as sneezing, watery eyes, itchy throat and nose, and cough which can all impact your driving.
 Some allergy tablets can cause drowsiness, blurred vision, and dizziness so you should always read the label properly before taking any medication and getting behind the wheel.
 You can reduce hayfever symptoms by closing your windows and air vents, keeping tissues close by, and cleaning your car regularly to get rid of dust and pollen.

-6. Never leave your dog behind
+6. Never leave your dog behind.

-Dogs die in hot cars, it’s as simple as that and it should never be risked.
+Dogs die in hot cars.
+It’s as simple as that, and it should never be risked.
 Dog owners can be charged with an offence of animal cruelty under the Animal Welfare Act 2006 if a dog becomes ill or dies in a hot car.
 You should never leave an animal in a car or any vehicle on a hot day.
 If you need to travel with your dog in the car, you should keep all windows open, use a cooling mat, take plenty of breaks and give them cold water.

-7. Get a lift to the beer garden
+7. Get a lift to the beer garden.

 Many people enjoy the summer weather by popping into a beer garden on a nice day.
 However, summer drink driving becomes a problem each year.
 There’s no rule for how many drinks you can have and still drive as it affects each person differently.
 This means if you are driving, you should avoid having an alcoholic drink.
 Not only does it endanger yourself, your passengers, and other road users but it can also result in fines, drink driving penalties, and even imprisonment.

-8. Prepare a summer emergency kit
+8. Prepare a summer emergency kit.

 If you’re off on your holidays and your car is jam-packed, you may be tempted to free up some space by ditching your emergency roadside kit.
 But this isn’t a good idea!